Play Retro Games on your Raspberry Pi with RetroPie

 You will need to replace several bits of information in this line.
 We will explain each important bit.

-6. Now that we have added the mounting line to the autostart file, we need to go ahead and restart the Raspberry Pi so that it will load in the data from stored on the shared drive.
+5 Now that we have added the mounting line to the autostart file, we need to go ahead and restart the Raspberry Pi.
+When it starts back up, both RetroPie and your Raspberry Pi should be able to see your newly mounted drive.

-We can restart the Raspberry Pi by running the command below.
+You can restart your Raspberry Pi by using the following command within the terminal.

 sudo reboot